developer-zebra/developer-zebra-site/src/enterprise-browser/3-0/api/barcode/index.md

 ####Type
 <span class='text-info'>STRING</span>

 ####Description
- Used to Activate the Presentation mode of scanning based on a Scene Detection Qualifier. e.g. Proximity sensor input.
-If not set, default value SceneDetectionQualifier.NONE is used.
+Qualifier for starting scene detection when presentation is selected as the `imType`.
+Supported on Android devices with EMDK version 7.3 and later.

 ####Values

 <strong>Possible Values</strong> (<span class='text-info'>STRING</span>):

-* Constant: EB.Barcode.SCENEDETECTIONQUALIFIER_NONE - String: NONE Scene detection starts immediately after scanner read submission.
+* Constant: EB.Barcode.SCENEDETECTIONQUALIFIER_NONE - String: "none" Scene detection starts immediately after scanner read submission.
 Default value is NONE.

-* Constant: EB.Barcode.SCENEDETECTIONQUALIFIER_PROXIMITY_SENSOR_INPUT - String: PROXIMITY_SENSOR_INPUT Scene detection is started upon the assertion received from proximity sensor.
+* Constant: EB.Barcode.SCENEDETECTIONQUALIFIER_PROXIMITY_SENSOR_INPUT - String: " proximitysensorinput " Scene detection is started upon the assertion received from proximity sensor.

 ####Access

 * Instance: This property can be accessed via an instance object of this class: <code>myObject.sceneDetectionQualifier</code>
 * Default Instance: This property can be accessed via the default instance object of this class.
 	* <code>EB.Barcode.sceneDetectionQualifier</code>

 ####Platforms